department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 ### If you're a surviving parent

-You’ll need to apply for compensation.
 Fill out an Application for Dependency and Indemnity Compensation by Parent(s) (VA Form 21-535). <br>

 [Download VA Form 21-535](https://www.vba.va.gov/pubs/forms/VBA-21-535-ARE.pdf).